-Model for illustrating sustainable architecture, passive solar design, and more
+Model created for illustrating sustainable architecture, passive solar design, and more.

 Poster by the author.
 Model created during Endeavor Fellowship 2012.
 Illustrating sustainable architecture design, passive solar and harvesting energy from sun, and wind, and harvesting rain water.
 Credit: Author.